 The media has a duty to inform—not inflame.
 Unfortunately, many outlets have prioritized sensationalism over scientific literacy, especially when it comes to TRT.
 It’s time for a course correction—one led by patients, clinicians, and researchers committed to truth and nuance.

-The Final Word on Testosterone Therapy
+Our Final Thoughts on Testosterone Therapy

 Over the past two decades, testosterone replacement therapy (TRT) has been subject to intense scientific debate, media distortion, and clinical confusion.
 From the flawed interpretations of the Women’s Health Initiative (WHI) to the heavily scrutinized TRAVERSE study, testosterone’s public image has been shaped more by fear than fact.